 18. During the on-site visit, the expert Team has the right to request supplementary documentation that supports them in evaluating performance of the HEI against the standards and performance indicators, as presented in the KAA Standards Manual.
-The expert team can only request supplementary documentation that the institution has already referred to during the site visit or through the Self-Evaluation Report; the Team cannot request the HEI to produce newdocumentation.
+The expert team can only request supplementary documentation that the institution has already referred to during the site visit or through the Self-Evaluation Report; the Team cannot request the HEI to produce new documentation.
 19. The expert team can request additional meetings to be included on the site visit agenda, such as meeting with the administrative staff to give them the opportunity to confirm the compliance of the SER documentation against the state of affairs at the date of site visit; also, the site visit will include a visit to the facilities the provider is using for its activities.
 In these cases, the visits should be well-planned not to disturb the teaching activity.
 Sometimes, the HEI must offer concrete evidence of applying internal procedures for the development of the study programs submitted for evaluation.

-Important Note: Experts shall attend teaching activities only if: there are problems that experts consider to best understand by such direct attendance, only; class attendance may help confirm a judgement referring to an example of good practice; HEI cannot offer any other evidence to prove that the teaching activity is of adequate quality; there are signs that the students' learning opportunities and infrastructure available are not satisfactory.
+Experts shall attend teaching activities only if:

+- there are problems that experts consider to best understand by such direct attendance, only; - class attendance may help confirm a judgement referring to an example of good practice; HEI cannot offer any other evidence to prove that the teaching activity is of adequate quality; - satisfactory.

 5.4.
-Stage 3: Drafting and Approving the External Review Report
+Stage 3: Drafting and Approving the External Review Report enabled;

-The main objectives of the third stage of External Evaluation process are:

-• Draft the External Review Report where institution's review on the findings during the site visit is enabled;
+The main objectives of the third stage of External Evaluation process are: • Draft the External Review Report where institution's review on the findings during the site visit is